hidayatimrdiah/chatbot-sentiment/README.md

 - Sentiment classification using Logistic Regression.
 (Compared to two other sentiment techniques : VADER and NaiveBayes)
 - Interactive chatbot UI powered by Gradio.
 - Confidence score displayed for predictions.

+## Dataset
+This project uses the [Sentiment140 dataset](https://www.kaggle.com/datasets/kazanova/sentiment140).

-## Download the dataset from this link : https://www.kaggle.com/datasets/kazanova/sentiment140?resource=download
+1. Download the dataset from the link above.
+2. Extract the ZIP file.
-## Extract the zip file and put it in the same folder as the project.
+3. Place the extracted file in the same folder as the project.

 ## Demo
-Run locally:
+Clone the repository and install dependencies:

 ```bash
 git clone https://github.com/hidayatimrdiah/chatbot-sentiment.git